ohmygod481999/mini-project/readme.md

 ### Chat history service
 It provide an API layer for persisting and listing message.
 It connect to a database to save text message, and connect to a file storage like S3 to store audio, video files

+(This diagram is written in plant uml, you can paste code into [https://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000] to see the diagram)

 ```plantuml
 !include https://raw.githubusercontent.com/plantuml-stdlib/C4-PlantUML/master/C4_Container.puml
 ' uncomment the following line and comment the first to use locally